 The gravedigger says he's been at it since the day the old King Hamlet beat Fortinbras, which, coincidentally is the day the young Hamlet was born.

 The gravedigger doesn't know who he's talking to, so he tells his new BFF a little more—like that Prince Hamlet has gone mad and been sent England, where it doesn't matter if he's cured since everyone there is mad, too.

-Finally, Hamlet gives up on his strange line of questioning and takes up a skull handed to him by the gravedigger.
-It belong to Yorick, the former King's jester.
+Hamlet gives up on his strange line of questioning and takes up a skull handed to him by the gravedigger.
+It belonged to Yorick, the former King's jester.

 The is the famous "Alas, poor Yorick" bit: Hamlet reminisces about the times Yorick used to cart him around on his back and generally makes a melodramatic scene about all the jokes and laughs and dances Yorick used to do, but now can't, being dead and all.